mrchurches/mrchurches/README.md

 Thank you for take the time to view my github profile.

 ## About me
-I'm fullstack developer.
+- I'm fullstack developer.
--Graduated at Henry bootcamp in Javascript. (+700hs of practice)
+- Graduated at Henry bootcamp in Javascript. (+700hs of practice)
 -  I’m looking to collaborate on Projects.
 - Ask me about JavaScript, React, Redux, HTML, CSS, NodeJS, Express, Postgres, TypeScript, Sequelize, Firebase and i will help you.